Resource Conservation District Project TrackerRCD Project Tracker

 Expected Performance Measures

-Forest Fuels Reduction CAL FIRE UNIT: Sonoma-Lake Napa Project Objective: Defensible Space Property Ownership: Private Treatment Type: Biomass Removal 213.18 acres
+Fuels Reduction CAL FIRE UNIT: Sonoma-Lake Napa Project Objective: Defensible Space Property Ownership: Private Treatment Type: Prescribed Grazing 213.18 acres

 People Participating in Activity Constituent Type: Agricultural Community Primary Service Type: Fire Safe/Firewise 19